zavaco10/eda-pw-week-1-assignment/README.md

 You can find detailed instructions on how to do this in this week's video content.

-## 6) Submit Your Assignment in the Prime Portal
+## 6) Submit Your Assignment in the Homework Portal

 You will need to "submit" a link to your GitHub repo containing your work for this assignment.
-Prime will then use this link to find and check out your assignment!
+EDA will then use this link to find and check out your assignment!

-We won't know you're done until you [Submit it in the Portal](https://portal.primeacademy.io/).
+We won't know you're done until you [Submit it in the Portal](https://portal.emergingacademy.org).

 You can find detailed instructions on how to do this in this week's video content.